 Shantal is an unusual first name for females.
 Shantal is an equally uncommon last name for both adults and children.
 (2000 U.S. Census)

-Chantal, Chante, Chantel, Chantelle, Shanda, Shanta, Shante, Shantel, Shantell and Shonda are the popular varying forms of Shantal (#unlisted).
+Chantal, Chante, Chantel, Chantelle, Shanda, Shanta, Shante, Shantel, Shantell and Shonda are the popular varying forms of Shantal (outside Top 1000).
 These girl names reached the peak of their popularity in 1990 (usage of 0.2257%) and have become much less widespread since, with forms like Shanda, Shanta, Shante, Shantel and Shonda falling out of fashion.
 Below is a charted comparison of the popularity of the girl name Shantal and corresponding names.
 (Top 1000 Birth Names Records, 2014)